 2. Osu area

 Osu area refers to a busy shopping district full of lively small shops selling a large variety of products.
 It was once a shopping arcade for local people, but later revitalized as a center of modern fashion and other new cultures.
 With the unique features and welcoming atmosphere, it is becoming more popular among young generations and foreign tourists.
-Visitors can find ordinary entertainments such as tasty local foods or historical spots including “Osu Kannon”, a representative Buddhist temple in the area.
+Visitors can find common activities and spots including tasty local food and historical spots including “Osu Kannon”, a representative Buddhist temple in the area.
 On the other hand, it is a perfect place to learn about other sides of Japan such as subculture, anime, manga and more!
 It offers enjoyable experience for everyone regardless of age and backgrounds.

 3. Inuyama Castle